iamkaf/mochila/README.md

-# Template
+# Mochila

-A multiloader mod template for @iamkaf mods.
+A backpack mod for Fabric and NeoForge.